kv2000/DeepCharacters_Pytorch/README.md

 ---
 # License
 Deep Characters Pyotrch is under [CC-BY-NC](https://creativecommons.org/licenses/by-nc/4.0/) license.
-The license applies to the pre-trained models as well.
+The license applies to the pre-trained models and the metadata as well.